RasaHQ/starter-pack-intentless-policy/README.md

   use_nlu_confidence_as_score: True
   core_fallback_threshold: 0.22
 ```

-We recommend adding the `IntentlessPolicy` at the end of your policy list.

 The policy uses a remote service to train and predict and needs to be
 able to make requests to a Rasa hosted ML service.
 During training, the policy will